WALR-FM: WALR "Kiss 104"

 The station that would later migrate to this frequency began in 1964 in Athens, Georgia as WDOL-FM at 104.7 MHz.
 At first it simulcast its AM sister station, 1370 WDOL.
 It later began airing separate programming, first as "Love 104," then as "Kiss 104.7", an urban contemporary station.
 (This new "Kiss" on 104.7 was a resurrection of the previous incarnation from WEKS mentioned above, although it only covered the eastern suburbs of the Atlanta market, from its Athens tower.)

 On August 30, 2000, Cox and Salem Communications swapped frequencies.
-Kiss 104.7 migrated to the 104.1 frequency, previously a Christian Contemporary music station known as "The Fish."
+"Kiss 104.7" migrated to the 104.1 frequency, previously a Christian Contemporary music station known as "The Fish."
 The former WALR-FM at 104.7 became "104.7 the Fish" WFSH-FM and the 104.1 frequency became Hot Urban AC, "Kiss 104.1," taking the WALR-FM call sign.
-The move displaced the smooth jazz format here, but the format was picked up the year after by WJZZ (now WAMJ).
+The smooth jazz format was picked up the following year by WJZZ (now WAMJ).
 Also, the AM simulcast on what is now WIFN ceased shortly after the switch although it continued to carry the WALR call sign under a changed format for some time.
 In Atlanta, the rights to the "Kiss FM" brand had been grandfathered; thus Clear Channel Communications (later iHeart), which trademarked the brand for its Top 40 stations, heard in many U.S. cities such as Los Angeles and Boston, did not attempt to take legal action against Cox.